Welcome to Kurunjang Primary School, thank you for your interest in our school, we are very excited to show you around and meet with you.

 Eligible children and young persons have the right to be admitted to their designated neighbourhood government school, regardless of capacity.

 A student’s designated neighbourhood school is generally the school that is nearest the student’s permanent address as determined by the school zone.
-The Find My School website provides guidance on which school zone a student’s permanent residence is located within.
+The Find my School provides guidance on which school zone a student’s permanent residence is located within.

 Students residing in our school zone are guaranteed a place at our school, which is determined on the basis of your permanent residential address.